dilantha111/100-days-of-code/log.md

 ### Day 6: June 23, 2017
 **Today's Progress**: Authorization first steps.
 **Thoughts:** Yes I can !!!!
 And I have to stop some unproductive things.

+### Day 7: June 25, 2017
+**Today's Progress**: Authorization completed for the Post model. only Users above Normal Registered Users can create Posts.
+**Thoughts:** Laravel is best for web developing.